KSEQ

-KSEQ (97.1 FM) is a commercial radio station licensed to Visalia, California, and broadcasting to the Central California communities of Fresno, Hanford and Tulare.
+KSEQ (97.1 FM) is a commercial radio station licensed to Visalia, California, United States, and broadcasting to the Central California communities of Fresno, Hanford and Tulare.
 KSEQ airs a rhythmic contemporary format branded as Q97-1 (pronounced "Q-Ninety Seven One").

-Its studios are on East Olive Avenue, just north of downtown Fresno in the Tower District, and the transmitter tower is on Eshom Point in Hartland.
+Its studios are on East Olive Avenue, just north of downtown Fresno in the Tower District, and the transmitter is sited on Eshom Point in Hartland.